amalkong/mashups/traversy_media_mashup/README.md

 ## Traversy Media Mashups

-Thes are snippets and small projects from [traversymedia](https://github.com/bradtraversy)
+These are the snippets and small projects mashups from [@traversymedia](https://github.com/bradtraversy)

 ## Project Features